Rodney Young, M.D., FAAFP, Department Chair

 Dr. Kirkland is a proud husband and father, with two sons in college.
 He is also an avid baseball fan, Sunday School teacher and long time bass guitarist.

-Dr. Beverly D. Nixon-Lewis is an assistant professor of Family and Community Medicine and is the Regional Chief Medical Information Officer for the School of Medicine.
+Dr. Beverly D. Lewis is an associate professor of Family and Community Medicine and is the Regional Chief Medical Information Officer for the School of Medicine.
 She came to Texas Tech in 1999 from South Plains Health Providers in Plainview, where she completed her service in the National Health Service Corps.
-Dr. Nixon-Lewis was our residency program director from 2002-2008 before stepping down to focus her administrative efforts on our EMR program.
+Dr. Lewis was our residency program director from 2002-2008 before stepping down to focus her administrative efforts on our EMR program.

 After finishing her residency, she joined the faculty at Henry Ford and completed a faculty development fellowship at the University of Michigan in Ann Arbor.
 She is also a graduate of the National Institute of Program Director Development, jointly sponsored by the Society of Teachers of Family Medicine and the Association of Family Medicine Residency Directors.